grew-nlp/grew_doc/content/run.md

 # Transform mode

-In this mode, **Grew** apply a Graph Rewrinting System to a graph of a set of graphs.
+In this mode, **Grew** apply a Graph Rewriting System to a graph or a set of graphs.

 The full command for this mode: